 Amazingly, Tammy Garcia makes less than ten pieces a year.
 This small number is a reflection of the time involved in each section.
-The building, designing, carving, polishing, and firing are labor intensive.
-As a result of the time required, she never replicates a design or pot, and this is part of the dynamic process of her art.
+The building, designing, carving, polishing, and firing are labor-intensive.
+As a result of the time required, she never replicates a design or pot, which is part of her art's dynamic process.

 Tammy Garcia's distinctive forms and imagery create “stories” on the vessels.
-Her designs inspired by Pueblo life, animals, insects, pueblo stories or traditional images, are both traditional and contemporary.
-The surface of her works are polished then carved, and there is always a fantastic balance of carved verses matte areas.
+Her designs inspired by Pueblo's life, animals, insects, pueblo stories, or traditional images are traditional and contemporary.
+Her works' surface is polished then carved, and there is always a fantastic balance of carved versus matte areas.

-Tammy’s pottery is in permanent collections and museums worldwide such as The Denver Art Museum, the Heard Museum, The Autry Museum among others.
-She has won multiple awards for her pottery and most recently was the subject of a one-woman exhibit at the National Museum of Women in the Arts.
+Tammy’s pottery is in permanent collections and museums worldwide, such as The Denver Art Museum, the Heard Museum, and The Autry Museum.
+She has won multiple awards for her pottery and, most recently, was the subject of a one-woman exhibit at the National Museum of Women in the Arts.